jasos64/Obsidian-Mathematik-Formelsammlung/Z_Exklusiv zur Formelsammlung/Beweisführungen/Maximum radii of rolling spheres.md

 $$
 We can see that with the whole denominator being $\left|\vec{v}\times\vec{u}\right|-\left|\vec{v}\times\vec{u}\right|\cdot\cos(\alpha)$ it will have values in $\left[0;\left|\vec{v}\times\vec{u}\right|\right]$.
-This makes it always be zero positive.
+This makes the denominator always be zero or positive.